samelstob/notes/management-notes/database/oracle-securefiles.md

   - Ingest performance of large files looks good
   - Concurrency of ingest looks good - this is consistent with our experience
   - Not sure how temporary LOBs are handled
   - Lots of SF complexity is about ACID and modifications e.g. CoW, CR, space management
   - We don't actually make modifications

 insert first
   table 1 blah
   table 2 blah

-* Oracle SecureFIles System
+# Oracle SecureFiles System
   - Mukherjee, Aleti
   - vldb 200

-* Most journalling FS do not provide the recovry that one might expect from them
+* Most journalling FS do not provide the recovery that one might expect from them
 * MSSQL and DB2 provide support for LOBs
 * LOBs are ANSI SQL data types BLOB, CLOB, NCLOB